Aantrreksh/sql-query/hive_metastore.md

 ## External usage
 {: #external_usage}

-Read only mode is supported for external usage.
+Hive metastore can be used externally in Read only mode.
 In addition, Hive metastore access needs authentication, therefore a special version of the Hive metastore client is required in order to access the Hive metastore server.
 For *user*, specify the CRN and for *password* a valid apikey is required.
 The Apache Thrift port to use is `9083`.
 In case you use Hive metastore within Apache Spark, a simple to configure function is provided, which allows access either through Scala or Python.